 It costs as little as $3,000 a year or $250/month to support one student through the Student Assistance program.
-Donate now to the Student Assistance Program (in the notes section please put Student Assistance).
+Donate now to the Student Assistance Program.

 Helping Homeless Teens Graduate from High School